NFL suspends Seahawks WR Josh Gordon indefinitely

 Gordon signed with New England and was among the leading receivers for the Patriots with 20 catches for 287 yards and a touchdown through six games.
 But he was placed on injured reserve with knee and ankle injuries and was released in late October.

 Seattle stepped in and claimed the oft-troubled receiver off waivers.
 His first game came in Week 10 against San Francisco when Gordon made a pair of key catches late in Seattle’s 27-24 overtime win.
 Gordon had seven receptions over five games with the Seahawks.
-All seven seemed to have significance, including his 58-yard catch in Sunday’s win over Carolina.
+All seven had some significance, including his 58-yard catch in Sunday’s win over Carolina.

+”He had impact to some extent it seemed like in every game,” Carroll said. ”This isn’t about that.
+This is about Josh getting well and taking care of business.”

 ”I think I’m fortunate in general to have landed in a place like this with coaches like this,” Gordon said. ”The coaching staff, the organization from the top down, the guys, it’s real family-like.
 It’s real close, real tight-knit, real energetic group and real competitive.
 They love the game of football.
 You can see it and it’s a great feeling to come back to football and enjoy what you do and then be able to have fun with it.”